isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-GCP.rst

    :scale: 30
    :align: center

-Managing your Google Cloud Projects & Service Accounts
+Managing your Google Cloud Projects
 ---------------------------------------------------
-Once your GCP and Service Account are registered, you can add or remove additional service accounts by following the instructions below.
+You can add or delete Google Cloud Projects by following the instructions below.
-You can also extend the use of a service account for another seven days, or reauthorize a service account after you have corrected errors that previously caused it to have its permissions revoked.

 Adding additional Google Cloud Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~